 NOTICE:

 The Government of Nepal has announced an issue for the flight operation to Lukla.
 Most of the flights to Lukla will commence from Ramechhap until further notice to avoid the heavy traffic congestion in Kathmandu airport.
-The airport in Ramechhap is located 130km from Kathmandu (approximately 3-4 hours drive).
+The airport in Ramechhap is located 130km from Kathmandu (approximately 5 hours drive).
+Flight to Lukla from Ramechhap airport is almost guaranteed unless the flight is canceled due to bad weather conditions.
+Such cancellations can occur even in the best time of the year, so please be well informed about the alternatives to Lukla flight cancellations.

 In Kathmandu breakfast, welcome dinner and farewell dinner are provided.
 While on trekking and during climbing, we provide breakfast, lunch and dinner.
 Usually, each day dinner and breakfast will be at teahouses/lodges where you will stay and lunch will be on the way.
 We make it sure that the food is hygienic and at the same time suits your palate.
 Foods cooked in lodges and guesthouses on the way are pasta, tuna bakes, noodles, potatoes, eggs, daal bhat (rice and lentils), bread, soup, fresh vegetables (variety depends on the season) and even some desserts like apple pies, pancakes, and some interesting attempts at custard.
 You will find a lot of garlic on the menu because it assists with acclimatization.
 In many larger villages you may find some meat items on the menu.
 You can always find hot chocolate, tea, and hot lemon drinks, as well as soft drinks, and treats like chocolate and crisps.